aiswaryams20/SkillSpotApp/README.md

 **SkillSpot** is a mobile application built using **React Native** and **Supabase**, designed to streamline the internship hiring process between students and startups.

 This platform allows:

-- 💼 **Startups** to post internships and view/manage student applications.
+- 💼 **Startups** to post internships and view/manage student applications
-- 🎓 **Students** to explore internships, apply with custom cover letters, and track application status.
+- 🎓 **Students** to explore internships, apply with custom cover letters, and track application status

 ---